Maurice Jones

 Jones was born in rural Mecklenburg County and grew up on his grandparents' tobacco farm near the town of Kenbridge.
 He earned a bachelor's degree in political science from Hampden–Sydney College, where he graduated Omicron Delta Kappa, before attending St. John's College, Oxford on a Rhodes scholarship and the University of Virginia School of Law.

-In November 2020, Jones was named a candidate for United States Secretary of Housing and Urban Development in the Biden Administration.
+In November 2020, Jones was named a candidate for United States Secretary of Housing and Urban Development in the Biden administration, but was not chosen.